joeyGumer/Pixel_Mirror--Diablo_II/README.md

 	- Two new dungeon maps.
 	- Random spawn for player and enemies.
-	- New enemies.
+	- Enemies rebalanced.
 	- New bosses.
 	- Skill system implemented.
 	- Customizable stats.
-	- New items.
+	- New Items.
 	- New Minimap.

 - Version 1.0:

-	Three possible stages (player has to play two of them to win the game):
+	- Three possible stages (player has to play two of them to win the game):
 	 - 2 Dungeons.
 	 - 1 Outdoor.
 	- Fully functional skills.
 	- Improve skills if upgraded more than once (from level 1 to level 5).
 	- Spells with particles.
-	- Save & Load.
+	- Save & Load system.
 	- Game balancing.
-	- Feedback.
+	- Feedback
 	 - When player is able to upgrade a skill.
 	 - When an item can’t be picked.
 	- Reprogrammable keys.

 How to install: